 8) How to gracefully enjoy the children of your friends and relatives

 You may be going through all of this, simultaneously.
 If so, you must give yourself space to find the right balance for you and your spouse in this situation.
 Pray your way through this – together and individually.
 For the most part, men are more easily philosophical about all this.
 That’s because fatherhood seems an abstract idea and responsibility, yet his loving concern for his wife’s happiness is very real.
-Strive to remain a source of love, joy and comfort to each other.
+Strive to remain a source of love, joy, and comfort to each other.
 Keep it that way, no matter what the process and outcome.
 Prayer and peaceful meditation will help you very much in this regard.

 Couples will vary in what steps they will consider in order to conceive.
 One young couple asked for prayers because they were going to try in vitro fertilization.
-The prayers were for the success of the method, because this was their only chance, but I also knew that the prayers could help with the magnetism of drawing a spiritually inclined soul to them.
+The prayers were for the success of the method because this was their only chance, but I also knew that the prayers could help with the magnetism of drawing a spiritually inclined soul to them.
 It was successful all around and they were blessed with a healthy baby girl.
-The child is still very young, and has a lovely, joyful nature.
+The child is still very young and has a lovely, joyful nature.

 Praying to conceive, while also practicing times of celibacy, are not at cross purposes with each other, because physically the process is enhanced with a time of waiting.
 Often couples are counseled to wait until the woman is more fertile each month, as this allows the husband’s sperm count to increase and strengthen.
 This waiting period could be spent praying for a spiritual soul to be born to you.
 Think and pray about what you can offer the child in terms of spiritual guidance and fulfillment.
-(You can read my free ebook, “Finding God in Your Family” for ideas on that.)
+(You can read my article, “Finding God in Your Family” for ideas on that.)
 Hold this intention and feeling up in prayer, and then leave the results in the hands of the Divine.